codewithcheese/jobby/README.md

 # jobby

+**Please note this project is "complete", it is a demo, you may open issues to talk with others, but don't expect support.
+Feel free to fork.**

 Track new jobs from companies you like.
 Uses [Grist](https://www.getgrist.com/) to store and retrieve job data.

 See the [jobs](https://docs.getgrist.com/n9izTh6BMmma/Jobby/p/4) I am following.